porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 ## End of support for IE 11 and reduced support for Edge 18

-We have decided to **end the support for Microsoft Internet Explorer 11**.
+Porsche decided to **end the support for Microsoft Internet Explorer 11**.
 **Microsoft Edge 18 (EdgeHTML)** is still working but supported with low priority assistance and no test coverage.

 The **Porsche Design System v1.x** is the last major version to support Internet Explorer 11 and Microsoft Edge 18.